 In both situations the owner of the property or the section remains liable to settle mortgage installments and utility bills or face penalties.
 Late or non-payment of rent or utilities can present significant risk to the property owner, increasing costs and reducing profitability.

-Our prepaid meters are available in both Cape Town and Johannesburg.
+Our prepaid meters are available in the Western Cape and Cape Town.
 Contact ePrepaid today for more information.